canonical/ubuntu-mir/README.md

 Then we will reach out to the [owning team](http://reqorts.qa.ubuntu.com/reports/m-r-package-team-mapping.html) and ask them to look at what we found and also ask them to reply on the bug with a full new `MIR` template.
-That shall help to ensure the owning teams point of view is documented as they should ask (and answer) themselfe the same questions we expect them to do on any modern MIR.
+That shall help to ensure the owning teams point of view is documented as they should ask (and answer) themselves the same questions we expect them to do on any modern MIR.

 ## Progress and Expectations